mburkley/tms9900-gcc/README.md

 * fix: missing parse error entries for level 4 instructions
 * fix: curl does not work properly

-gcc patch 1.34
+gcc patch 1.35
-* fixed signed division by -32768, at least as far as the test harness expects
-* added test harness for signed division
+* add two more tests that cover long modulo
-* added test harness for bitfields
+* sign fix for long modulo
-* fix for return-and of unsigned chars and or-or-or of unsigned chars
+* fix for signed division on longs
-* fix to build script (turn off docs) to resolve build failures, starting with bfd
+* added two tests that reproduced the issue

 Release Notes - historical
 --------------------------